phpv8/php-v8/docs/getting-started/performance-tricks.rst

 ====================

 Startup data can speedup your context creation by populating them with script run result.
-It can save from 1% to 3%, so it's not so effective as script code cache, however, the benchmark was done on so complex example so if you have a lot of entities that you need to bootstrap your context with, your saving may be more.
+It can save from 1% to 3%, so it's not so effective as script code cache, however, the benchmark was done on using quite simple example, so if you have a lot of entities that you need to bootstrap your context with, your saving may be more.

 .. code:: php